Welcome to the updated SpaPartsNet!

 • High Limit Sensor Short wire in Pinch plate On Heater

-• Has a Pressure Swith
+• Has a Pressure Switch

 Both sensors plug into the board using a single 4-pin connector.